timmytheman123/timmytheman123-blooket-stuff/README.md

 # blooket stuffs
-this is just a fixed version of the glixzzy gui for the blooket utility                                                                                    (incomplete)
+this is for blooket codes that i either made or edited                                                                                                     features: blooket utility glixzzy scripts :not done:
 updates:                                                                                                                                                   i got the blooket utility to load but none of the scripts load into the gui